L-o-A/SmartContracts/contracts/Readme.txt

 constructor():
     requrires address or LOA token

-addAdmin()
+modifyAdmin(adminAddress, bool add)
-    Add a admin for this contract
+    Add/delete a admin for this contract

 removeAdmin()
     Add a admin for this contract